OPENING 2020-21 FREQUENTLY ASKED QUESTIONS

 We will provide proportional refunds for busing or other divisible charges which only arise with in-person learning on campus.
 Whether in person or by distance, however, we are devoting comprehensive resources to intensive teaching and learning and character formation – for college and life beyond.
 We are confident in this value proposition and will not adjust tuition.

-In the event that we have to close campus temporarily and pivot to all-school distance learning, we will follow the full-day ABBA schedule and with fuller synchronous or “two way” classes.
+In the event that we have to close campus temporarily and pivot to all-school distance learning, we will follow the full-day RED DAILY SCHEDULE and with fuller synchronous or “two way” classes.
 Our dedicated faculty are committed to delivering to all of our students dynamic teaching and learning and meaningful opportunities for social activism and student life, both live and virtually.

 HEALTH AND WELLNESS